Banach algebras associated to twisted \'etale groupoids: inverse semigroup disintegration and representations on $L^p$-spaces: Banach algebras associated to inverse semigroups

-and \eqref{eq:semigroup_correspondence} gives a bijective correspondence between representations $\psi:F^S(\G_{\tight}(S))\to B$ and tight representations $v:S\to B_1$ in a Banach algebra $B$.
+and \eqref{eq:semigroup_correspondence} gives a bijective correspondence between representations $\psi:F^{\overline{S}}(\G_{\tight}(S))\to B$ and tight representations $v:S\to B_1$ in a Banach algebra $B$.
 Moreover, $\psi$ is isometric on $C_0(\widehat{E}_{\tight})$ if and only if $\prod_{f\in F} (v_e -v_f) \neq 0$ for every $e\in E$ and finite $F\subseteq eE$ that does not cover $e$. \end{thm} \begin{proof} One may mimic the proof of Theorem~\ref{thm:inverse_semigroups_Banach_representations}, using that the algebras in \eqref{eq:tight_algebra} are universal for cover-to-join maps.
 In particular, for the second part note that basic non-empty open sets in $\widehat{E}_{\tight}$ are of the form $Z(e) \setminus \bigcup_{f \in F} Z(f) \cap \widehat{E}_{\tight}$ for $e\in E$ and finite $F\subseteq eE\setminus\{e\}$.
-Such a set is empty if and only if $F$ is a cover of $F$.
+Such a set is empty if and only if $F$ is a cover of $e$.
 Indeed, if $F$ is not a cover, then there is $0\neq z\leq e$ with $zf=0$ for all $f\in F$, and taking any ultrafilter containing $z$ the corresponding $\phi\in \widehat{E}_{\tight}$ is in $Z(e) \setminus \bigcup_{f \in F} Z(f)$. \end{proof} \begin{cor} Let $p\in [1,\infty]$.
 The isomorphism \eqref{eq:tight_algebra} extends to an isometric isomorphism $ F^p_{\tight}(S)\cong F^p(\G_{\tight}(S)). $ If $\F=\C$, then $F^p_{\tight}(S)$ is a universal for all tight representations of $S$ in $L^p$-operator algebras, and if $p\neq 2$, then every non-degenerate representation $\psi:F^p(S)\to B(L^p(\mu))$, where $\mu$ is localizable, is given by a tight homomorphism $V : S \to\SPIso(L^p(\mu))$ into spatial partial isometries. \end{cor} \begin{proof} Follow the proof of Corollary~\ref{cor:Lp_semigroup_representations} using Theorem~\ref{thm:tight_inverse_semigroups_Banach_representations}. \end{proof}

-En passant we improve the main result of \cite{Exel_recon} by removing the second-countability assumption, and replacing the assumption that the semigroup forms a basis for the topology by the requirement that it is wide and separates the points (this slight generalization is useful in applications).
+En passant we improve the main result of \cite{Exel_recon} by removing the second-countability assumption, and replacing the assumption that the semigroup forms a basis for the topology by the requirement that it is wide and separates the points.
+This seemingly slight generalization is very useful in applications, see e.g. \cite{BKM}.

 \begin{cor} Let $X$ be a totally disconnected locally compact Hausdorff space and let $E$ be a semilattice consisting of compact open sets that separate the points of $X$ and cover $X$.
 The pairing $\phi(e) = 1_{e}(x)$, for $x\in X$, $\phi\in \widehat{E}_{{\tight}}$, $e\in E$, gives a homeomorphism $X\cong \widehat{E}_{{\tight}}$. \end{cor} \begin{proof} The map $E\ni e \mapsto 1_e\in C_0(X)$ is a tight representation, and so it gives rise to a representation $\pi : C_0(\widehat{E}_{{\tight}}) \to C_0(X)$ which is surjective by the Stone--Weierstrass Theorem.
 To see that $\pi$ is isometric note that $\pi( 1_{Z(e) \setminus \bigcup_{f} Z(f)} |_{\widehat{E}_{{\tight}}} ) = \prod_{f\in F} (1_e - 1_f) = 1_{e\setminus \bigcup F}$ for every $e\in E$ and finite $F\subseteq eE$.
 So if $\prod_{f\in F} (1_e -1_f) = 0$, then $e = \bigcup F$ which means that $F$ is a cover of $e$.
 Hence $\pi$ is isometric by Theorem~\ref{thm:tight_inverse_semigroups_Banach_representations}.
 It is immediate that the homeomorphism dual to the isomorphism $C_0(\widehat{E}_{{\tight}}) \cong C_0(X)$ is of the described form. \end{proof}